andyfitzsuse/andyfitz.github.io/posts/essential-svg-tools.md

 #### Preamble

 My love affair with SVG began back when Adobe offered <a href="https://www.w3.org/TR/1998/NOTE-PGML" target="_blank">PGML</a>.
-You can <a href="https://www.w3.org/Graphics/SVG/WG/wiki/Secret_Origin_of_SVG">learn more about SVG's early influences here</a>
+You can <a href="https://www.w3.org/Graphics/SVG/WG/wiki/Secret_Origin_of_SVG">read about SVG's early history here</a>

-Once W3C released the SVG draft: I figured it would win the web and be supported by all major browsers within months (that took years).
-Nevertheless, I began my chase.
+Once W3C released the SVG draft: I figured it would win the web and be supported by all major browsers within months (it took years).
+Nevertheless, my courtship began.

 Fortunately SVG was more useful than just internet use.
 By 2003, I had toyed with SVG in my studies.
-By 2005, I had finally used SVG commercially thanks to Red Hat and UTF-8.
+By 2005, I had finally used SVG commercially thanks to Red Hat (and UTF-8).

 SVG assisted many tasks – from websites, to presentations, to apps, to toolchains.
 So here's what I use today.
 Some are online tools, some are scripts, some are desktop apps, some are libraries.
 All incredibly powerful (and/or fun) for the right situation.